© Stephen Henry

 © Patrick Messina

-Working across Australia and Europe, Heather has developed work with companies including Bell Shakespeare, Sydney Theatre Company, Queensland Theatre, Schaubühne Berlin, Royal Court Theatre, Arcola Theatre, Royal Opera House - Covent Garden, Finnish National Opera, Royal Danish Opera, and Festival d’Aix-en-Provence.
+Throughout Australia and Europe, Heather has collaborated with companies including Bell Shakespeare, Sydney Theatre Company, Queensland Theatre, Royal Court Theatre, Schaubühne Berlin, Royal Opera House, Finnish National Opera, Royal Danish Opera, and Festival d’Aix-en-Provence.

-Originally hailing from Nottinghamshire, Heather trained in classical music, dance, and musical theatre in London before relocating to Australia with her partner - acclaimed First Nations artist Anthony J. Walker.
+Originally from Nottinghamshire, Heather trained in classical voice, dance, and musical theatre in London before relocating to Australia with her partner, First Nations visual artist Anthony J. Walker.

 CURRENT & FUTURE WORKS